In Depth Baby Product Reviews Led by a Pediatrician

 Storage

 The Expedition has divided under-seat storage.
 It can hold two large diaper bags, but the strap divider prohibits anything larger.
-The bin has a weight allowance of only 5 lbs, so it limits what you can put inside.
-The bin has access from the rear and some from the sides, but the top and front lack access.
+The bin's weight allowance is only 5 lbs, so it limits what you can put inside.
+It has access from the rear and some from the sides, but the top and front lack access.

 The passenger seats have mesh pockets inside that are fairly wide and fit some sippy cups.
 The Expedition has 2.75-inch deep cup holders high and behind the baby's head in front of the handlebar.
-The holders have a closed design, and taller or heavier items can fall out while strolling, and the items could potentially land on the baby.
+The holders have a closed design, and taller or heavier items can fall out while strolling, potentially landing on the baby.

 baby trend expedition double - the buckle on the expedition is stiff, but the straps pop out on...